pb99u069/cardano-api-documentation/examples/withdrawal.md

+-- very much work in progress still..

 # withdraw from staking address

-we of course need a staking credential, an address..

 instead of using a public/private key to create a stake address, we can instead use a plutus script, and then the hash will give a stake address, a script stake address